-Please describe how your programme will contribute to tackling inequality and supporting the needs, health and wellbeing of young people most adversely affected by Covid-19.
+Please describe how your programme will support the health and wellbeing of children and young people and tackle inequality through reaching children and young people most in need.

-Project 1: Ukulele/Recorder, Singing and Classroom Percussion and Introduction to Music Theory
+Project 1: Ukulele / Recorder & Classroom Percussion

-- By offering free music tuition to P5 children in primary schools where there is no visiting class music specialist the children in these schools will be offered equal opportunities and experiences as their peers across Moray regardless of postcode or financial circumstances and in turn tackling inequalities. - YMI music lessons will be open to all P5 children, regardless of additional support needs or disabilities ensuring equal access to opportunities.
+- By offering free music tuition to P5 children in primary schools where there is no visiting class music specialist the children in these schools will be offered the same opportunities and experiences as their peers across Moray regardless of postcode or financial circumstances and in turn tackling inequalities. - YMI music lessons will be open to all P5 children, regardless of additional support needs or disabilities ensuring equal access to opportunities and experiences. - Support will be offered to those who need it ensuring equity in the level of access and participation.